Kenya Army Band: Uniform

-All members of the band come from the 8 battalions in the Infantry Branch, with many having been deployed to Somalia and Sudan on peacekeeping missions.
-The band wears a distinctive white and black monkey bearskin, which has a pattern based on the one that is used by the Royal Scots Dragoon Guards of the British Army.
-The SCOTS DG bearskin was originally a gift to the Scots from Tsar Nicholas II of Russia while he was Colonel of the Regiment.
+The band wears a distinctive white and black monkey bearskin, whose pattern is based on the one used by the Royal Scots Dragoon Guards of the British Army.
+The SCOTS DG bearskin was originally a gift to the Scots from Tsar Nicholas II of Russia while he was colonel of the regiment.

 Events

-The band performs at a range of events including:
+The band performs at a range of events, including: